Language: EN

 // this invokes the function and assigns the result to the variable

 The way to invoke the function will depend on the language we are using.
-In general, it is ().
-But in any case the concepts are the same.
-Next, we’ll see specific cases of implementation in languages.
+Generally, it’s ().
+But in any case, the concepts are the same.
+Next, we’ll see concrete implementation cases in various languages.

-Let’s see an example of how to make a reference to a function in different programming languages.
-For the example, we will create a sum function that takes two parameters a and b and returns the sum.
+Let’s look at an example of how to make a reference to a function in different languages.
+For the example, we will create a function sum that takes two parameters a and b and returns their sum.

-Then we will create a sum_function variable that contains a reference to the function.
-Then we invoke this function through the variable, instead of using its name.
+Then we’ll create a variable sum_function that contains a reference to the function.
+We will then invoke this function through the variable, instead of by its name.

-C# has the concept of a delegate, which is a system of Function References.
+C# has the concept of delegate, which is a system for Function References.

 // Definition of the sum function